Types Structural Inspections for Houses (and Foundations)

 This is by far the most requested type of investigation for the real estate market, including Banks, lenders, appraisers, real estate agents, and homeowners.

 The Structural Engineer may verbally explain his opinion on site or if requested, a written report may be provided and delivered to the requester at a later date for an additional fee, usually within 24 hours.
 The report, which is usually two or three pages in length, typical contains a general description of what was observed, opinion of the source of cracks, discussion on what may be affecting the foundation, general recommendations for potential remedial (no design, plans, engineering, etc.), and conclusion stating whether the house structure, including the foundation, is structurally sound and safe (this is what the bank or lender are really interested in).
 Sometimes we do use Foundation survey equipment for our own reference only if we're having problems visually determining where the foundation is moving.
+The Elevations survey that we take for own reference cannot be shared in the report; if you're interested in a copy of the floor elevations, please request the Level A+ assessment.
+In fact, if you're a homeowner and plan to stay in your house for over a year or if you're buying a house, we recommend you request the Level A+ assessment so you can have this very precious piece of information, which is the floor elevations of your current foundation.
+No Pictures are included in this report.

 Some foundation movement is generally accepted in Engineering, so cracks are not necessarily a sign that you need foundation repair.
 Just a small fee to the Structural Engineer can save you several thousands of dollars on a foundation repair you probably don’t need and likely will not fix your problem.